You likely know me from Lipsticking. That’s my first baby. She’s close to 15 now. Wow, they grow up so fast!

 - Do that thing you want to do.

 - Take your BIG idea to the world.

 - Be a public speaker.

-whatever you want to be
+to whatever you REALLY REALLY REALLY want to be.

 I know, it's hard, deciding to go from hobby or side hustle to a real business, then on to becoming a published author, and then becoming a public speaker.
 In fact, it's downright scary at times.